Spherical Perspective on Learning with Normalization Layers: Conclusion

 \section{Conclusion}

 The spherical framework introduced in this study provides a powerful tool to analyse Adam optimization scheme through its projection on the $L_2$ unit hypersphere.
-It allows us to give a precise definition and expression of the effective learning rate for Adam, to relate SGD to a form of Adam, and to identify geometric phenomena which empirically impact training.
+It allows us to give a precise definition and expression of the effective learning rate for Adam, to relate SGD to a variant of Adam, and to identify geometric phenomena which empirically impact training.
 The framework also brings light to existing variations of Adam, such as $L_2$-regularization decoupling.
-This approach could be extended to other invariances in CNNs such as as filter permutation.
+The geometry of invariance properties appears as a promising research direction toward a better understanding of their impact on optimization.